LucidLunacy/sysplorer/README.md

 9. Start up both MongoDB and Syscoin QT (or syscoind).

-10. In the top-level of the project directory type the next command to start the server:
+10. In the top-level of the project directory type the next command in a terminal to start the server:
 ```
 node server.js
 ```